Darío Lecman

-Darío Lionel Lecman (born September 1, 1971 in Buenos Aires) is a retired male weightlifter from Argentina.
+Darío Lionel Lecman (born 1 September 1971, in Buenos Aires) is a retired male weightlifter from Argentina.
 He twice competed for his native country at the Summer Olympics: 2000 and 2004.
 Lecman won three silver medals in a row at the Pan American Games: 1995, 1999 and 2003.
 He is Jewish.

-After his retirement from professional weightlifting, Lecman worked as a personal fitness trainer for the Argentinian tennis player Mariano Puerta.
+After his retirement from professional weightlifting (precipitated by an International Weightlifting Federation ban lasting until 2008), Lecman worked as a personal fitness trainer for the Argentinian tennis player Mariano Puerta.

+In 2020, following a period of stroke recovery, Lecman publicly denied Puerta's claims of his involvement in the latter's highly publicised 2005 doping scandal.